opnsense/docs/source/manual/how-tos/proxyicapantivirus.rst

 Step 6 - Test using EICAR
 -------------------------
-To test if the engine is operational and functional go to http://www.eicar.org/?page_id=3950 on this page you will find several files you can test.
+To test if the engine is operational and functional go to http://pkg.opnsense.org/test/eicar.com.txt on this page you will find a file with the eiacar test string.

 First test the HTTP protocol version.
 If that works, test the HTTPS version if you have also configured the transparent SSL proxy mode.